kdolic/web-sprint-challenge-build-a-web-api/README.md

 - We use Node.js to write server code, web services that communicate with clients using JSON format for data interchange.
 Express is a light & unopinionated framework that sits on top of Node, making it easier to create web applications & services

 1. Understand and explain the use of Middleware.

+- Middleware connects/add features.
+There is 3 types, Built-In, Third-Party, and Custom middleware.
+Built-in is included in Express.
+We tell Express about the middleware we want to utilize within the application by calling .use() method on our server.
+Third-party are downloaded via npm modules, and imported into our application (morgan, helmet, cors are popular ones).
+Custom middleware we write to perform a specific task for our needs and takes 3/4 arguments and we add it into the middleware queue.

 1. The basic principles of the REST architectural style.

+- Everything is a resource.
+Each resource is accessible via a unique URL.
+Resources can have multiple representation.
+Communcation happens over stateless protocol(HTTP).
+Resource management happens via HTTP methods..There are 6 contstraints including, client-side architecture, stateless architecture, code on demand, cachable, etc.

 1. Understand and explain the use of Express Routers.

+- When web applications grow, number of resources & routes will follow.
+It is for separation of concerns and make the server routes clean for readability and structure.

 1. Describe tooling used to manually test the correctness of an API.

+- Postman is a tools used for manually testing the correctness of an API.
+It allows full control when making requests.
+Allows user to change HTTP method easily, add JSON data to the body, add form data, add headers, examine the response, and many more options/features